hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 make when testing the other garbage collectors.

-- `-XX:-UseBiasedLocking`: biased locking has for a while been under criticism that it causes higher latency spikes due to lock inflation and cleanup that must be done within a GC safepoint.
-In the upcoming JDK version 15, biased locking will be disabled by default and deprecated.
+- `-XX:-UseBiasedLocking`: biased locking has for a while been under criticism that it causes higher latency spikes due to bias revocation that must be done within a GC safepoint.
+In the upcoming JDK version 15, biased locking will be [disabled by default and deprecated](https://openjdk.java.net/jeps/374).
 Any low-latency Java application should have this disabled and we disabled it in all our measurements.

 - `-XX:+UseNUMA`: Shenandoah and ZGC can query the NUMA layout of the host machine and optimize their memory layout accordingly.
-The only reason why Shenandoah doesn't do it by default is a precaution against suddenly changing the behavior for upgrading users.
-It will be enabled by default in upcoming JDK versions, and we saw no harm in enabling it in all cases as well.
+The only reason why Shenandoah doesn't do it by default is a general precaution against suddenly changing the behavior for upgrading users, but the precaution is no longer necessary.
+It will be [enabled by default](https://openjdk.java.net/jeps/163) in upcoming JDK versions, and we saw no harm in enabling it in all cases as well.

+There is also a JVM feature that is simply incompatible with ZGC's colored pointers: compressed object pointers.
+In other words, ZGC applies `-XX:-UseCompressedOops` without the option to enable it.
+A compressed pointer is just 32 bits long but handles heaps of up to 32 GB and it's usually beneficial to both memory usage and performance.
+We left this option enabled for Shenandoah.

 For the G1 collector, we also set `-XX:MaxGCPauseMillis=5`, same as in the previous testing round, because the default of 200 milliseconds is